avinashsingh5/Portfolio/README.md

 ## Notes
 - Tailwind v4 uses the `@import "tailwindcss";` entry in `src/index.css`.
 - Smooth scroll uses `react-scroll` with a sticky navbar (offset -64).

+## License

+MIT License

+Copyright (c) 2025 Avinash Singh

+Permission is hereby granted, free of charge, to any person obtaining a copy...